 As fantastic as it is, the show however will never take over the authentic historic values of downtown Las Vegas.
 I think that what you see on the Fremont Street experience has an invaluable cultural meaning for this iconic city of the World.

-The glowing Fremont Street Experience lights are certainly meant to constantly lure people in.
+The sparkling lights on the Fremont Street Experience are certainly meant to constantly lure people in.
 The place is always busy and there are attractions everywhere.
 After-all, Las Vegas is all about entertainment, fun and money.
 I made this scene in front of the Golden Nugget hotel and casino as a painting in the digital media

 The excitement however doesn’t stop with the casinos.
 Many bars, restaurants and souvenirs shops compete with each-other to pull you in.
 Everybody wants money in Las Vegas, including the street entertainers :)

 The iconic cow girl neon sign at Glitter Gulch is another example.
-It can make you abandon any other plans and decide to have an eyeful at this gentlemen’s club.
+It can make you abandon any other plans and decide to have an eyeful at this gentleman’s club.

-BTW: Do you want a postcard?
-Check my LAS VEGAS ATTRACTIONS – Greeting Cards gallery at Fine Art America!
-My pictures are also available as art prints for wall, home decor and other gift ideas.
+Check out my Fremont Street Experience gallery for more pictures of this unique street.
+They are all available as art prints for wall, home decor and other gift ideas.